pslucas0212/Part-3-Red-Hat-Satellite-612-Preparing-the-Satellite-Environment-/README.md

 ### Create a Manifest for Satellite.
 To enable content on Satellite, you must first create a manifest file containing any Red Hat software subscriptions for that content and import the manifest into Satellite.

-Go to [Red Hat Hybrid Cloud Console](https://console.redhat.com/) and login with your Red Hat customer account user id and password.
+Go to [Red Hat Customer Portal](https://access.redhat.com/) and login with your Red Hat customer account user id and password.

 Click the person icon in the upper right corner of the Red Hat customer portal page.